darkn3rd/script-tut/configbox/CONFIGSYSTEMS.md

 * **System** Name of the system
 * **Type** Whether the change is pushed onto the serve by remotely logging in, or whether an agent pulls the configuration from a server
 * **Language** The language you need to use to create the scripts.
 CFEngine and Puppet have their own proprietary DSL, and Chef uses class methods that mimic a DSL within Ruby.
 Salt uses YAML to configure what they call states (SLS files).
-Ansible uses YAML, but also an INIT file to configure groupings of target systems.
+Ansible uses YAML, but also an INI file to configure groupings of target systems.
 * **Scripts** These are what the system calls their configuration scripts
 * **Containers** Scripts can be organized into a some sort of, for lack of better terminology, container.
 These are what the system calls these containers.
 * **Code Base** This is the language the system is written in, and often times can be extended using the same language.